-- Level 3 Diploma in Financial Studies

-- BTEC Level 3 Subsidiary Diploma in Performing Arts
+- BTEC Level 3 National Foundation Diploma in Performing Arts Practice - GCSE Re-sits in English and Mathematics

-- Level 3 Diploma in Tourism

-- GCSE Re-sits in English and Mathematics

 Extra Curricular Activities

 All students are encouraged to sign up to at least one extracurricular activity.
 This year's societies have included the Debate Society, the Council for Education In World Citizenship, the Year Book and the School Show, MedLink, Science Cafe and various sporting activities.